yuew620/emr-gateway/README.md

 3 you need an S3 bucket, for temporary saving files.
 Copy the s3 bucket name.

 4 ssh the EMR master node, upload the emr.sh .
-Modiy the emr.sh , input the correct s3 bucket name , you copied in the previous step.
+Modiy the emr.sh , input the correct s3 bucket name that you copied in the previous step.
 Run the emr.sh

 5 configure the gateway.